kenis1108/allinvspicgo/README.md

-# one-picgo README
+# vs-mdallinpicgo README

-This is the README for your extension "one-picgo".
+This is the README for your extension "vs-mdallinpicgo".
 After writing up a brief description, we recommend including the following sections.

 ## Features